 Aromatherapy

-Add aromatic thyme to your diffuser for a terrific mid-afternoon pick-me-up and a boost of mental alertness.
+Add aromatic thyme to your diffuser for a terrific mid-afternoon pick-me-up and boost mental alertness.
 Additionally, it can calm down a cough as well.

 DIY Body And Home Products